 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 In Mark 8: 11-21 the Pharisees come to Jesus and ask Him for a sign from heaven.
-Their aim, as it is so often, is to test Him.
+Their request, as usual with them, is a test.

 Considering all that Jesus has already done—healings, miracles, loving acts toward all kinds of people—it's a curious request that the Pharisees are making.
-They certainly are aware of these things He has done, and also of the miraculous feeding of several thousand people, described in the verses just before these.
+They certainly are aware of the things He has done, and also of the miraculous feeding of several thousand people, described in the verses preceding these.

 Mark uses some striking words to describe Jesus' reaction to their questioning.
 He says that the Lord "sighed deeply in His spirit."
 It profoundly grieved Him to encounter the obstinate refusal of some people to acknowledge Him, because it was a rejection of His love and of His desire to give them salvation.